hunter1992/zhmfem/README.md

 # zhmfem
-A simple FEM (finite element method) crate in Rust
+A finite element calculation crate based on Rust.

 ## Introduction
 ***zhmfem*** is in the early stages of programming.
 The main function of the existing code is to construct linear algebraic equations of finite element model and solve them.